tugsisilo/GPDS_TC2/_sources/markdown/lesson_2_4.md

 ````

 ## Practice 12
-TTry to put in the wrong path for your virtual environment.
+Try to put in the wrong path for your virtual environment.
 Submit the `combining_files.py` again, check its status, then delete the job.

 ````{admonition} delete job
 - `qdel *jobnumber*`: Delete the job from the queue.